TimPrd/pokedeck/README.md

 	* if the pokemon ennemy is K.O a new one will be draw randomly
 	* if one of the player has no more cards it will print the winner
 8. **Switching** player
-	* If you want to be your oppent then go to Menu>Joueur>Changer joueur
+	* If you want to be your opponent then go to Menu>Joueur>Changer joueur

 ## What I have learned

-First I learn to use a MVC design pattern.
+First I learned to use a MVC design pattern.
 The code is splitted by View/Model and Controller.
-To late but I discovered a pattern named Observable which seems to be a good way of updating data from model/view.
+Too late, but I discovered a pattern named Observable which seems to be a good way of updating data from model/view.

 I used this project to learn more about Java language.
-So I try to do my best to use new concept like:
+So I try to do my best to use new concepts like:

 - Lambda